nonlin-lin-chaos-order-etc-etal/gostcoin-wallet-flutter-unofficial/README.md

-# GOSTCOIN wallet in Flutter
+# GOSTCOIN wallet for Mobile Phones

 Project status: work in progress, not released yet.